PUF for the Commons: Enhancing Embedded Security on the OS Level: PUF Design for the RIOT OS

 \subsection{Random Seed Generation}

 Uninitialized SRAM contains randomness for the seed generator and is compressed to provide a concise value of maximized entropy.
 We provision two seed generation functions that take as input the SRAM start address and considered memory length.
-By default, we utilize a randomly chosen start address in the center of the memory map and locate regions for both seed functions successively.
-Addresses and lengths can be configured.
+By default, we utilize a randomly chosen start address in the center of the memory map, to circumvent systematic wear-out effects that likely occur in the beginning of the RAM (\cf~\autoref{sec:eval_mem_bias}), and we locate regions for both seed functions successively.
+Addresses and lengths can be configured, though.
 A dynamic mechanism could thus mitigate potential aging phenomena.

-\paragraph{Construction} Our first seed is extracted by the lightweight DEK hash~\cite{k-acp-09} and compressed to an integer value which is utilized to seed a non-secure general purpose PRNG.
+\paragraph{Construction} Our first seed is extracted by the lightweight DEK hash~\cite{k-acp-09} and compressed to an integer value, which is utilized to seed a non-secure general purpose PRNG.
 The second seed is created for security purposes and bases on compression by a cryptographic hash (SHA256 by default).
 Hence, the size of the seed corresponds to the digest length.
 It can be utilized to feed an entropy accumulator, or the CSPRNG initialization directly.
 Potential CSPRNG re-seeding~\cite{ksw-gpngi-22}, however, requires a power-cycle to obtain fresh entropy from the SRAM.

 \paragraph{General Purpose vs Secure Seeds} General purpose seeds must not be used in cryptographic contexts due to insufficient entropy and lack of forward secrecy.
 Conversely, cryptographic seeds can be used for general purpose, but exhibit higher cost (see~\autoref{sec:eval_time}).
 The same seed must not be used for both types of generators~\cite{ksw-gpngi-22}, since typical PRNGs are invertible, hence, their outputs disclose information about the initial value.
 Similarly to PRNGs, our general purpose seed generator is invertible.
 Consequently, this seed can disclose information about the initial PUF response.
 Hence, cryptographic seed- and key generators should never operate on a memory region that was used by the simple seeder before.